-Colorado Early Colleges is Excited to Announce the Availability of Fully-Online Learning Programs for Full-Time Students Grades 6-12!
+Colorado Early Colleges is Excited to Offer Fully-Online Learning for ALL Colorado Students Grades 6-12!

-Our CEC Online Programs are fully-online offerings for students in grades 6 -12 that aim to deliver the same great support and skill-based programming our on-campus students experience in our middle school and high school campuses.
+CECOLC is a fully-online offering for students in grades 6-12 with the same great support and skill-based programming our on-campus students experience in our middle school and high school campuses.

 Please note that submitting an RSVP to a CEC Informational Meeting does not place you under any obiligation to apply for enrollment.
 These meetings are made available to assist Colorado families in choosing the best possible option for the education of their students.

 ATTENTION CURRENT CEC FAMILIES & STUDENTS!

 Interested in fully-online learning for the 2023-24 school year?
 For our:

 Please contact your Principal.

 Please contact your student’s Academic Advisor.

 Top Online Learning FAQs